SindujaSivan/SindujaSivan/README.md

 - 🔍 I specialize in Data Analysis, Statistical Models, and Machine Learning.
 - 🎓 I hold a Master's degree in Data Science and Analytics.
-- 💼 I'm currently working at TCS (Tata Consultancy Services).
+- 💼 I'm working at TCS (Tata Consultancy Services).
 - 🌐 Currently exploring and learning Cloud Computing.

 ## Technologies & Tools